manujosephv/pytorch_tabular/docs/ssl_models.md

 These are the main steps to use a self-supervised model in PyTorch Tabular:

 1. Define all the configs and initialize [pytorch_tabular.TabularModel][]
-2. Pretrain the model using un-labelled data with [pytorch.TabularModel.pretrain][]
+2. Pretrain the model using un-labelled data with [pytorch_tabular.TabularModel.pretrain][]
 3. Create a new fine-tune model with the pretrained weights using [pytorch_tabular.TabularModel.create_finetune_model][]
 3. Finetune the model with labelled data using [pytorch_tabular.TabularModel.finetune][]